DashInvests/manual/1 - Manual.md

 + One type of person (e.g., role within a client company) to target as a customer, and specifically avoid trying to serve business and technical users with the same tool
 + Target customers whose businesses are thriving, and specifically avoid customers in low- or no-growth, or low-margin businesses (e.g., most online publishing)

 If a product is launched, we care about how well it is doing -- the famous “traction” -- but we tend not to focus on absolute numbers.
 We focus on month-over-month (or, in earlier-stage cases, week-over-week) growth, ask questions about how different cohorts of users behave, and try to understand the per-user behavior (how much does any one user really value the product).
-At the earliest stages, we are most interested in evidence of customer love -- retention or intensity metrics, Net Promoter Score, or even anecdotal praise by customers for the product.
+At the earliest stages, we are most interested in evidence of customer love -- retention or intensity metrics, or even anecdotal praise by customers for the product.

 ### Stage